ARandomStrangerr/cpp/README.md

 add a JsonArray pointer to this Json Object<br/>
 input:<br/>
 &emsp;std::string - name of the key<br/>
-&emsp;JsonArray* - pointer to store under the aboe key (remember to allocate dynamically)
+&emsp;JsonArray* - pointer to store under the above key (remember to allocate dynamically)
 ### `JsonObject.get(std::string)`
 get an element associates with the string input:<br/>